JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ### Python port wrapper ###

 <p style="text-align: justify;">A very nice improvement is to write a wrapper that will allow us to quickly change the port, where TCP Reverse Shell should run.
-The port will always be a maximum of two bytes, regardless of whether it is port 1 (`\x01`) or 65535 (`\xff\xff`).
-Therefore, we can use a simple trick to replace port 4444, indicated by us in NASM (`\x11\x5c`), with the port indicated as argument.</p>
+The port will always be a maximum of two bytes, regardless of whether it is port 1 ("\x01") or 65535 ("\xff\xff").
+Therefore, we can use a simple trick to replace port 4444, indicated by us in NASM ("\x11\x5c"), with the port indicated as argument.</p>

 ```python
 #/usr/bin/python3